OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 ## Processing

-In the following, we describe on a high-level the steps to derive a variability-resolved service template from a variable service template.
+We describe on a high-level the steps to derive a variability-resolved service template from a variable service template.

 ### Resolve Variability